dustinpfister/blog_posts/_posts/threejs-camera-orthographic.md

 I could have it be a lot more that what it is but for the purpose of the subject of this post by doing this it will just add a group that contains a bunch of Mesh Object instances positioned in a way that might resemble a city.
 The reason why this is of interest comes when switching between the kinds of cameras used to view something like this.

 ### 2.2 - The main.js file for the basic orthographic camera example

+Now for the main javaScript file in which I am making use of this cube stack module, and creating an instance of the camera.

 ```js
 (function () {